A) Bilingualism and social cognition

-In this series of studies, we seek to examine how language experience may affect preschoolers’ and elderly’s sensitivity to communicative cues, referential intention, and selective trust.
+In this series of studies, we seek to examine, across the lifespan, how language experience may affect preschoolers’, young adults’, and older adults’ sensitivity to communicative cues, referential intention, and selective trust.

-The availability and use of technology in reading, literacy and education have increased in recent years (such as e-books, tablets, smart devices, robots, etc.).
+2. The availability and use of technology in reading, literacy and education have increased in recent years (such as e-books, tablets, smart devices, robots, etc.).
 We are interested in understanding how technology can affect development as well as how to harness it to best affect development through research and design.
 One of our project investigates whether enhancing multimedia features in e-books (e.g., voice-reading and pointing-animation) and smart devices are effective in (1) directing bilingual preschoolers’ attention to print in the target language in dual-language books, (2) improving preschoolers’ comprehension and (3) increasing their preferences to read books even in their weaker language.
-Another project begins to look at how children can best learn from robots, how they attribute trust, and how that can inform better design.

 These studies investigate the effect of bilingualism on the subdomains of executive control processes including inhibition, shifting and updating.
 Other researchers have found the benefits associated with bilingualism on inhibition and attentional control in young children.
 Our present studies examine the performance in various behavioral tasks (i.e. stroop, flanker, task switching) of both young adults and elderly in Singapore.
 We also explore the relationship between executive control and different aspects of language background such as age-of-acquisition in L2, language proficiency and code-switching to better understand the mechanism of bilingual effects on executive control.